 Note If you already have a user account for your DC21 system, you can log in using AAF provided that your AAF email address and your DC21 email address are identical.

 General Operation

 This chapter describes aspects of the operation of DC21 which are common across a number of screens.

 The DC21 Main Screen

-The Main Screen consists of the following parts:
+The Main Screen consists of the following parts: *** UPDATE ***